 Published on March 09, 2012

-Having stated a report on the investigation into the SAR response to the case of Burton Winters would be available Thursday, Two letters were released by the Department of Defence.
+Having stated a report on the investigation into the SAR response to the case of Burton Winters would be made available, two letters were released late Thursday night by the Department of Defence.

 — Photo by Ashley Fitzpatrick/The Telegram